EvicaLiskova/task-manager/README.md

 - **Playwright** – end-to-end testing
 - **Docker + nginx** – containarized it - thought I should try it :)
 - **Github pages** - hosting sample app

+## Architecture Notes

+### State Management
+- I'm using a root level service to provide and interact witht the task data for components.

+### Data Persistence
+- On first load, tasks are initialized from a **mock data file**.
+- All changes (create, edit, delete, status updates) are saved to **`localStorage`**, simulating persistent storage without requiring a backend.

 ## Run with Docker